Swizec/react-d3js-es6-ebook/manuscript/animating-react-redux.md

 )(AppContainer);
 ```

-I love the smell of boilerplate in the morning. 👃
+I love the smell of boilerplate in the morning. :nose:

 We import dependencies and define `AppContainer` as a class-based React `Component` so we have somewhere to put the D3 interval.
 The render method outputs our `<App>` component using a bunch of props to pass relevant actions and values.